geoffxiao/CS283/H2/README.txt

 --------------------------------------------------------------------------------------------------
 All code compiled using tux (gcc 5.4.0 Ubuntu 5.4.0-6ubuntu~16.04.4)
 --------------------------------------------------------------------------------------------------
-Requirements to run/Instructions:
+Descriptions/Requirements to run/Instructions:

 Problem 1.
+Ran program to test output.

-Nothing to note.
+Assumptions: Nothing to note.

 Problem 2.
-Nothing to note.
+Takes commandline argument, a file descriptor number.
+Outputs the type and read access of the file.

+Assumptions: None
+Instructions:
+Run program as...
+	program arg
+		program: executable program
+		arg = a file descriptor number

 Problem 3.
-Nothing to note.
+Copies stdin to stdout.
+If commandline argument specified, copy from the commandline agument file to stdout.

+Assumptions: None
+Instructions:
+Run program as...
+	program arg
+		program: executable program
+		arg(optional) = file to copy to stdout, if not set, copies from stdin

 Problem 4.
 Assumptions: Max bytes in one line of input from stdin is 8192.